jeonghwan723/DeepDA/README.md

 # Data set (data format: netCDF4)

   - You can download data set here (36.2GB): https://168.131.122.201/OCL/Data/DeepDA/data.zip.

+  - Put the downloaded 'data' directory into the directory of 'DeepDA'.

   - The data set consists of the following: